Inside the brewing fight over the SEC’s ESG enforcement

 The California complaint said that members of the Alliance are biological males “who do not self-identify as women or underrepresented minorities” and are seeking corporate director positions.
 One member is a former corporate board director who was “ousted” from his position because he is not a woman or underrepresented minority, according to the complaint.

 The other group seeking to overturn the new Nasdaq rule, the National Center for Public Policy Research, has asked a federal appeals court to join its legal action against the SEC with the one filed by Blum’s group.
-Justin Danhof, the group’s executive vice president, told Breitbart News earlier this month that the SEC is allowing Nasdaq to discriminate against “white straight Christian men.”
-The Center brought in $4.9 million in gifts, grants, contributions and membership fees in 2019, its most recent publicly available IRS filing.
+Justin Danhof, the group’s executive vice president, told Breitbart News earlier this month that the SEC is allowing Nasdaq to discriminate against “white, straight Christian men.”
+The Center brought in $4.9 million in gifts, grants, contributions, and membership fees in 2019, its most recent publicly available IRS filing.
 Danhof did not respond to requests for comment.

 Opposition to some of the calls for disclosure can be found even at the SEC.
 Republican Commissioner Elad Roisman said in a June 22 speech that while it’s true that there are investors who have objectives that are not related to risk and return—such as retail investors who buy ESG mutual funds—those ESG goals don’t count as “material.”
 The SEC should not concern itself with “products that have stated objectives outside of profit-seeking” unless the agency finds that some existing, non-ESG rules have been broken, he said.